Halyna Hutchins’s husband says shooting charges for Alec Baldwin are ‘comfort’

 Related video: Moment Alec Baldwin hears of Halyna Hutchins’ death in police interview after Rust shooting

-The husband of cinematographer Halyna Hutchins has welcomed Alec Baldwin being charged with involuntary manslaughter charges and called it “a comfort to the family.”
+The husband of cinematographer Halyna Hutchins has welcomed the involuntary manslaughter charges being brought against Alec Baldwin and called it “a comfort to the family.”

 New Mexico authorities have announced that Mr Baldwin and other members of the crew of the western movie Rust will be prosecuted over Hutchins’s death on the set in October 2021.